crizzleapp/crizzle-python/README.md

 * Numpy

 ### Training Datasets
-You can grab the full collection of CSV files from [here](https://goo.gl/iHmPs9 "Google Drive download link")
+Grab the full collection of CSV files from [here](https://goo.gl/iHmPs9 "Google Drive download link") and place the `histrorical` directory in the project directory under /data